-Everyone enjoys the feeling of soft, thick, comfortable material under your feet, but for cats, this experience may give them the urge to bed their claws into these materials, pull at them and cause significant damage.
+Everyone enjoys the feeling of soft, thick, comfortable carpet under their feet, but for cats, this experience may give them the urge to bed their claws into these materials, pulling at them and causing significant damage.
 If your pet cats do this to your sofas, carpets, rugs and walls, they could ruin the material beyond repair.

 If you want to prevent your cat from clawing at your carpet and other furniture in your home, you need to look at the potential causes for why they’re doing it.
 Once you’ve found the root cause, you should be able to stop them from causing any further damage, and it may even help to encourage your cat to feel more content and happy in your home in the future.

 How Can I Stop My Cat From Clawing The Furniture?

 There are a number of reasons why your cat may be resorting to clawing and kneading at the furniture in your home.
 It could be the case that your cat is feeling stressed and anxious or is being destructive as a result of not getting sufficient attention.
 However, if you’ve ruled out this possibility, it could be a far simpler reason.

 For example, it could be due to a lack of mental or physical stimulation, an attempt to mark their territory, a method of trimming their claws down when they are too long or simply a side effect of stretching their muscles.
 Fortunately, all of these problems can be remedied through introducing a cat scratching post.

 A cat scratching post is an accessory that gives your cat an outset for their urges to scratch and claw.
 Often covered by cardboard, felt or another thick material, these posts are usually displayed as an upwards-facing pole with a softer base for your cat to roll around on while playing.
 Cat scratchers are also available as massive structures - better known as tall trees - or as flat cardboard boxes.